datastaxdevs/advanced-cdc-for-astra/Lab2/03-remove-cdc.md

 In this final module you will turn off CDC and observe what effects it (doesn't) have on things.

+1. Open the `Astra Streaming` terminal and close the subscription to the CDC topic by pressing "cntl+c".

 1. Navigate back to your Astra account, to the CDC tab of your serverless database and disable the CDC feature

     ![Disable CDC](/images/disable-cdc.png)